AhmedRagabMogoda/AhmedRagabMogoda/README.md

 <br/>

-I am actively looking for **backend or full-stack developer roles**.
+I am actively looking for **Software Engineer or Backend Developer roles**.
 If you are building something that matters and need an engineer who ships — reach out.

 <br/>